 As in the workplace, students are expected to be in their seats promptly in the morning, after break, and after lunch.
 In Industry being late is considered absent time.
-Students are expected to notify the instructor before the start of class of any anticipated late absences.
-Excessive late absences will result in a SIT meeting and a Probationary Contract.
+Students are expected to notify the instructor before the start of class of any anticipated lateness.
+Excessive lateness will result in a SIT meeting and a Probationary Contract.